1961 International Gold Cup

 The 8th Gold Cup was a motor race, run to Formula One rules, held on 23 September 1961 at Oulton Park, England.
 The race was run over 60 laps of the circuit, and was won by British driver Stirling Moss in a Ferguson P99.

-This was the only time a Formula One race has been won by a four-wheel drive car, the damp conditions proving ideal for the car's extra traction.
+This is the only time a Formula One race was won by a four-wheel drive car, the damp conditions proving ideal for the car's extra traction.